MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

-# Container Requirements and Deployment
+# Deploy a Container Host

 The Windows Container feature is only available with Windows Server 2016 (Full, Core, and Nano Server).
-Within the Windows Container feature is two different container types, each with slightly different behavior and set of requirements.
-The two container types are:
+Within the Windows Container feature is two different container types, each with slightly different behavior and sets of requirements.
+This document steps through the deployment of a container host and will detail the configurations needed for both container types.

-- **Windows Server Containers** –provide application isolation through namespace and process isolation.
-- **Hyper-V Containers** – provide application isolation through hosting each container in a super optimized virtual machine.
-Hyper-V Containers require Hyper-V to be installed on the containers host.

 > This is preliminary content and subject to change.

 ## OS Image Configuration

-Both container types use a container OS Image during container deployment.
-A Base OS Image provides the foundational container configuration.
-At the time of Windows Server Technical Preview 4, two base OS images are available, Windows Server Core and Nano Server.
-Also at the TP4 release there are limitations between container host, container type, and OS Image compatibility.
+Before deploying a container host, it is important to understand the supported configurations between container host OS and container OS images.
 The following table details the supported configurations.

 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:90%" cellpadding="5" cellspacing="5">
 <tr valign="top">